cwalsh27/N-Gram-Language-Model/README.md

 # Bigram/Trigram Language Model

-For CISC220 (Data Structures), students were instrcuted to pick any data structure we had not worked with in class for our final project.
+For CISC220 (Data Structures), students were instructed to pick any data structure we had not worked with in class for our final project.
 I chose to engage with bigram/trigram/n-gram language models because I have a strong interest in cognitive science/linguistics.
 The system is not polished but performs rudimentary functionality for sentence production.
 I also designed a client to perform basic word prediction as many modern e-mail clients are equipped with.